Dumfries: Locality

 Like the rest of Dumfries and Galloway, of Scotland's three major geographical areas Dumfries lies in the Southern Uplands.
 The river Nith runs through Dumfries toward the Solway Firth in a southwards direction splitting the town into East and West.
 At low tide, the sea recedes to such an extent on the shallow sloping sands of the Solway that the length of the Nith is extended by 13 km to 113.8 km.
 This makes the Nith Scotland's seventh longest river.
 There are several bridges across the river within the town.
 In between the Devorgilla Bridge (also known as 'The Old Bridge') and the suspension bridge is a weir colloquially known as 'The Caul'.
 In wetter months of the year the Nith can flood the surrounding streets.
 The Whitesands has flooded on average once a year since 1827.

 Dumfries has numerous suburbs including Summerhill, Summerville, Troqueer, Georgetown, Cresswell, Larchfield, Calside, Lochside, Lincluden, Newbridge Drive, Sandside, Heathhall, Locharbriggs, Noblehill and Marchmount.
 Maxwelltown to the west of the river Nith, was formerly a burgh in its own right within Kirkcudbrightshire until its incorporation into Dumfries in 1929; Summerhill, Troqueer, Lochside, Lincluden, Sandside are among other suburbs located on the Maxwelltown side of the river.
 Palmerston Park, home to the town's senior football team Queen of the South, is on Terregles Street, also on the Maxwelltown side of the river.

 Queensberry Square and High Street are the central focal points of the town and this area hosts many of the historical, social and commercial enterprises and events of Dumfries.
 During the 1990s, these areas enjoyed various aesthetic recognitions from organisations including Britain in Bloom.

-Weather and climate trends
+Climate

 As with the rest of the British Isles, Dumfries experiences a maritime climate (Cfb) with cool summers and mild winters.
 It is one of the less snowy locations in Scotland owing to its sheltered, low lying position in the South West of the country.
 From 2 July 1908 the town held the record for the highest temperature reading in Scotland, 32.8 C until being surpassed in Greycrook on 9 August 2003.
 Its southerly latitude makes little difference to the average annual temperatures compared to more northerly coastal parts of Scotland.
 This is due to strong maritime influence from the Irish Sea cooling down summers due to frequent cloudy weather and cool water temperatures.
 There are plenty of higher areas to Dumfries' west, but even so those seldom allow warm air to stay untouched.